PROGRAMS Collaborative Quality Initiatives

 Results

-- 69% reduction in urinary retention
+- 69% Reduction of urinary retention

 -